Article Content 9 min read

 Exercise and meditation can reduce your food cravings that are due to stress.
 Meditation helps you become more mindful of your eating habits.
 Research has shown that exercise decreases your appetite for up to 24 hours after a workout and reduces food cravings.

-A hormonal imbalance occurs when there are too much or not enough particular hormones in your body.
+Hormonal imbalance symptoms occur when there are too much or not enough particular hormones in your body.
 It doesn't take a significant imbalance for you to experience symptoms.
 Slight imbalances of various hormones can cause food cravings, heightened fat deposition, and other weight-related conditions.

 Bioidentical hormone replacement therapy (HRT) can bring your hormones back into balance and reduce your unwanted cravings that contribute to stress and unwanted weight gain.
 Estrogen can decrease appetite, cause fat cells to store less fat, and signal cells to release more fat so the body can metabolize it.
 Estrogen increases the activity of brown fat, which can cause more calories (higher metabolic rate).
 2-4